SociallyIneptWeeb/LanguageLeapAI/docs/ENV.md

 ## Services Urls

-These are the base urls for the Whisper and Voicevox docker containers.
-You can leave it as localhost if you are running these containers on your local machine.
+These are the base urls for the Whisper and Voicevox services.
+You can leave it as localhost if you are running these on your local machine.
-If you are running these containers on the cloud or using a different port number, be sure to update these variables with the appropriate urls and ports.
+If you are running them using Google Colab or on a different port number, be sure to update these variables with the appropriate urls and ports.

 ## DeepL Authentication Key